GamePowerNetwork/gamepower-wallet-template/docs/testing-guide.md

 ### STEP 3
 Now let's actually do something cool.
 Select the `gamePowerWallet` module and the `list` method as shown below.
 We will use this to sell the NFT on the market.

-Enter the id of the class we create 0 and token id we just created which is 0..(quantity minted).
-Finally set a price for this asset on the market and submit the transaction.
 <p align="center">
   <img alt="step3" src="../images/step3.png">
 </p>